Ed.D. in Organizational Leadership

 Although the university has an interrupted enrollment policy that applies to other programs, the School of Education has a separate policy for the Ed.D. in Organizational Leadership program.
 If a student needs to interrupt enrollment from the program for personal or professional reasons, it will be necessary to complete the form entitled, Leave of Absence Application: Ed.D.
 Program, stating the reasons for the absence and the expected date of return.
 This form must be submitted to the Associate Dean for approval at least four weeks prior to the term in which the leave is requested.

-When a student interrupts enrollment in the Ed.D. program, course sequence and program design make it necessary to reenter the program at the same term a year or two years later, depending on the length of the leave.
+When a student interrupts enrollment in the Ed.D. program, course sequence and program design make it necessary to reenter the program during an appropriate term based on their circumstance, depending on the length of the leave.
 Students who interrupt enrollment for more than two years will need to reapply.
 Interrupted enrollment/leave of absence does not alter the seven-year period for completion of Ed.D. degree requirements.

 Dissertation